faithvoid/script.cortanaserverbrowser/README.md

 # Cortana Server Browser
 An XBMC script that shows how many players are logged into Insignia and XLink Kai, which games are being played, and upcoming events.
-Made as part of "JX 720 - Insignia Edition", but can be used as a standalone script perfectly.
+Made as part of "Cortana", an XBMC overhaul, but can be used as a standalone script perfectly.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=8GF4A3XS7ZHFY)